KRIDAmani/Stock-Management/README.md

 #### Also this project allows:

-:spiral_calendar: Display the store's stock.
+:spiral_calendar: Displaying the store's stock.

-:receipt: Preview the history of each and every operations!
+:receipt: Previewing the history of each and every operations!